 Introducing MAP to the Ostomate Community

 The term MAP stands for MANIFESTING ALL POSSIBILITIES®.
 It is an innovative new method in the field of psychology that finds and clears subconscious blocks that are preventing you from leading a happy and successful life.
-It neutralises stress, doubts, worries and fears and re-wires the brain over time for more satisfaction and less pain.
+It neutralises stress, doubts, worries and fears and re-wires your brain over time for more satisfaction and less pain.

 This process helps the brain to focus on ease and comfort rather than dwell on doubts and fears.
 Worry and uncertainty can have a negative impact on the process of adapting to the new circumstances after stomal surgery, and can sabotage successful adjustment to life as an ostomate.
 This approach can help you to work through your emotions and move forward in your life with more confidence and certainty.